burntcustard/CI224_GAMEDEV_SEM2/ProjectBrief.md

 #Project pitch

-We intend for the game to be a first person shooter cubeworld game, whereby there are many different opengl cubes or shapes, which are all different in size and colour (textured if possible) and to have a first person camera with a gun showing.
-The aim of the game is to shot all the cubes within the cubeworld in the quickest time possible, whilst avoiding the enemies trying to prevent you from doing this.
+We intend for the game to be a first person shooter cubeworld game, where there are a set of randomly generated OpenGL cubes or shapes, which are all different sizes and colours (or textures), and there is a first person camera with a gun model showing.
+The aim of the game is to shoot all the cubes within the cubeworld in the quickest time possible, whilst avoiding the enemies trying to prevent you from doing this.
 All of the things we would like to implement within the game can be found within the objectives list, such as adding the ability to jump on top of the cubes to make the game have greater playability for the user.

 #Project plan

-To meet the objectives of our assessment we will use our current semester 1 code and extend on this by adding more cubes and opengl shapes.
+To meet the objectives of our assessment we will use our current semester 1 code and extend on this by adding more cubes and OpenGL shapes.
 Then further extending the code by implementing the objectives needed for the game as stated above.
-In order to ensure we have a working game done properly, will list the objectives from most important to least important and separate the objectives into essential objectives and objectives extended.
-Then after creating the objectives list will create small goals for each objective, whereby the goals can be spread across the group to complete or alternatively assigning a feature to each group member .For each objective and deadline will be made for when the feature needs to be done by to ensure all the features are met i.e. feature 1 needs to be complete within a fortnight at the latest.
+In order to ensure we have a working game done properly, we will list the objectives from most important to least important and separate the objectives into essential objectives and extended objectives.
+Then after creating the objectives list, we will create small goals or sub-objectives for each main objective, and the goals can be spread across the group to complete.
+Alternatively whole small features (objectives) can be assigned to each group member.
+To ensure as many objectives as possible are met, for each essential objective a deadline will be set i.e. feature 1 needs to be complete within a fortnight at the latest.
 Work done by each group member can be done forking the main repository for the project and once complete creating a pull request.

 #Proposed technology